2187Nick/thinkscript/near_the_money/README.md

 This monitors for a peak in option call premium at the highs and peak in option put premium at the lows.

+#Category: Mean Reversion

 <img src="https://user-images.githubusercontent.com/75052782/203618629-3c0bf2ba-da5e-4a4f-8d98-67cf2a929846.png" width="450" height="800">

-Designed for SPY and QQQ.
+#Designed for SPY and QQQ.

-Chart requirements for optimal use:
+#Chart requirements for optimal use:

   Time frame: 1 Day